chmike/securecookie/README.md

 **Warning:** Because this package impacts security of web applications, it is a critical functionality.
 Review feedbacks are always welcome.

+If you enjoy the code and want to thank me 🙏, you can [buy me a coffee](https://www.buymeacoffee.com/Chmike).

 ## Content

 - [Installation](#installation)